How do you travel with limited paid time off?

 Teddy Roosevelt

 Taking time off from work and the stress of our everyday lives is incredibly important.
-Not only does it improve our mental health, it can also benefit our relationships, our personal development, and our physical health depending on the type of trip.
+Not only does it improve our mental health, travel can also benefit our relationships, our personal development, and our physical health depending on the type of trip.

 With this in mind I’ve created “PTO budgets” for every circumstance.
 And if you’re like me, your workplaces have the same buckets for paid time off and sick time.
 So be sure to save a few days for sick time just in case.